FTC fines YouTube $170 million for alleged child privacy violations

 YouTube often markets itself as a top destination for kids in presentations to the makers of popular children’s products and brands, the FTC notes.
 In a recent example, the company told toy companies Mattel and Hasbro that it was “today’s leader in reaching children age 6-11 against top TV channels” and that it’s the “#1 website regularly visited by kids.”

-In addition to paying $136 million to the FTC and $34 million to New York, YouTube and Google are required by next year to implement a system that permits channel owners to identify their child-directed content so that they can ensure it’s complying with COPPA.
-They’re also obligated to notify channel owners hosting child-directed content that said content might be subject to COPPA’s obligations, and they must provide annual training about complying with COPPA to employees who deal with YouTube channel owners.
+In addition to paying $136 million to the FTC and $34 million to the state of New York, by next year YouTube and Google are to implement a system that permits channel owners to identify child-directed content so they can ensure it complies with COPPA.
+YouTube and Google are also obligated to notify channel owners hosting child-directed content that it might be subject to COPPA’s obligations and provide annual COPPA-compliance training to employees who deal with YouTube channel owners.

-According to the FTC, the $136 million penalty — which was approved in a 3 to 2 vote along party lines, with the agency’s three Republican commissioners voting to approve it and the two Democratic commissioners dissenting — is by far the largest amount ever obtained in a COPPA case since Congress enacted the law in 1998.
+According to the FTC, the $136 million penalty was approved in a 3 to 2 vote along party lines, with the agency’s three Republican commissioners voting to approve it and the two Democratic commissioners dissenting on the grounds that it didn’t go far enough.
+The FTC stated that it is by far the largest amount obtained in a COPPA case since Congress enacted the law in 1998.

 “Today’s changes will allow us to better protect kids and families on YouTube, and this is just the beginning.
 We’ll continue working with lawmakers around the world in this area, including as the FTC seeks comments on COPPA,” added Wojcicki.
 “And in the coming months, we’ll share details on how we’re rethinking our overall approach to kids and families, including a dedicated kids experience on YouTube.”